Poly-$\mathbb{Z}$ group actions on Kirchberg algebras II: Introduction

 Section 4 is entirely devoted to the proof of Theorem \ref{deformation}.
 Roughly speaking the main idea of the proof is as follows.
 To prove the statement by induction of the Hirsch length $n=h(G)$, we decompose $G$ as a semidirect product $G=G_{n-1}\rtimes \Z$.
 The induction hypothesis shows the existence of a section of a certain fiber bundle over $BG_{n-1}$ with fiber the loop group $\Omega\Aut(\sA)$ of $\Aut(\sA)$.
 Thanks to our weak homotopy equivalence type theorem in \cite{I10} (see Theorem \ref{weak homotopy} below), we can replace the fiber $\Omega\Aut(\sA)$ with the unitary group $U(A_\flat)$ of the continuous asymptotic centralizer $A_\flat$ of $A$, and we apply Theorem \ref{vanishing1}.

-In section \ref{sDRT}, we finish the proof of Theorem \ref{main theorem s} by showing the surjectivity of $\cB$ (Theorem \ref{DRT}).
+For the sake of self-contained presentation, we give a proof of the surjectivity of $\cB$ in Theorem \ref{main theorem s} by using Theorem \ref{deformation} in section \ref{sDRT}.
 In section 6, we identify a cohomological obstruction for two actions to be $KK$-trivially cocycle conjugate obtained in our previous work \cite[Section 7]{IMI} with the primary obstruction for the existence of a continuous section for a certain fiber bundle.
 In section 7, we prove Theorem \ref{Cunzt algebra case}, for which Theorem \ref{cocycle actions} is used in an essential way.

-\textbf{Acknowledgment.} We would like to thank Marius Dadarlat, Andr\'e Henriques, Daisuke Kishimoto, Narutaka Ozawa, Ulrich Pennig, and Dai Tamaki for useful discussions and comments.
+\textbf{Acknowledgment.} We would like to thank Marius Dadarlat, Andr\'e Henriques, Daisuke Kishimoto, Ralf Meyer, Narutaka Ozawa, Ulrich Pennig, and Dai Tamaki for useful discussions and comments.
 Masaki Izumi would like to thank Isaac Newton Institute for Mathematical Sciences for its hospitality.